dsimmons/node-explorer/README.md

-## node-explorer
+### node-explorer

-Note: The core functionality of this project will continue to be open-sourced and supported.
-However, I intend to fork the core at some later date.
+**Node**: The core functionality of this project will continue to be open-sourced and supported.
+However, I intend to fork the core at some later date with undisclosed additional enhancements.
 That portion will *not* be public.

 node-explorer seeks to be a lightweight file server built using Node.js and the following:
 * MongoDB